MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-choosing-azure-connectors.md

 ![Diagram showing an  SAP BW & BW/4 HANA connectors.](./media/sap-bwbw4hana-connectors.png)

-## Next step: Learn about different Azure connectors and the recommendations.
+## Next step: Learn about Performance and Troubleshooting.

 The following articles provide details on performance and troubleshooting when extracting data from SAP using Azure Connectors.